AI Use Cases/Law Firms

 Is our executive data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates a zero-retention architecture - your matter data, timekeeper records, and billing information are processed in real time but never stored in our systems after analysis.
 All data transmission uses ABA-compliant encryption, and the system is architected to respect attorney-client privilege and trust account segregation requirements.
 We do not train models on your firm's data; instead, we deploy a firm-specific model instance that learns only from your historical patterns to improve recommendation accuracy over time, ensuring confidentiality across all state bar ethics rules.

 What is the timeframe to deploy AI executive intelligence briefings?